bernatferragut/MESSAGE-PROJECT/0.General/IDEAS.md

-> These are just first rough ideas answering the main grant questions .
-Create a GITHUB REPO for this Project
+> These are just first rough ideas answering the main grant questions

 .
 Art Presentation:
-1. 2D High Resolution Printing
+1. 2D High Resolution Printing for the main artworks
-2. Web generative Art + Web VR
+2. Web generative Art + Web VR via code tu support each artwork
-3. Blockchain Art Market with id encryption
+3. Blockchain Art Market with id encryption for selling
-4. Holographic Projection
+4. Holographic Projection in the center

 # GRANT EXAMPLE: 'CONCEPT TO REALIZATION'